IsaacVerm/mad-trick-explainer/README.md

 Workflows are defined in the `.github/workflows` folder.
 Basic usage for Cypress is explained [here](https://www.cypress.io/blog/2019/11/20/drastically-simplify-your-testing-with-cypress-github-action/).
 I needed to set some extras like the working directory for which I found [this tutorial](https://andreybleme.com/2020-02-29/continuous-Integration-with-github-actions-and-cypress-end-to-end-tests/) quite insightful.

+Since we're using a monorepo, [this guide](https://github.com/bahmutov/cypress-gh-action-monorepo) is useful too to set the `working-directory`.

 ## Questions

 Open questions are logged in the GitHub issues section.